 Flow rates indicated on chart were determined by pumping water.
 For optimum life and performance, pumps should be specified so that daily operation parameters will fall in the center of the pump's performance curve.

-Caution: Do not exceed 6.9 bar (100 psig) air supply pressure for Polypropylene Pumps.
-Caution: Do not exceed 8.6 bar (125 psig) air supply pressure for PVDF pumps.
+Caution: Do not exceed 6.9 bar (100 psig) air supply pressure on Polypropylene pumps.
+Do not exceed 8.6 bar (125 psig) air supply pressure on PVDF pumps.